 If the ideas in our podcast resonate with you, join our Tribe and get access to even more amazing content from brilliant thinkers and game-changers from around the world.

+What did you think of this podcasts beginners guide?
 Share your ideas and thoughts in the comments section below.